 At the hotel

-Private beach, spa, olive grove, kitchen garden, gym, bikes to borrow for free, laundry service, plug adaptors and beach bags on request, free WiFi.
-In rooms: satellite TV, Marshall Bluetooth speaker, Nespresso machine, minibar, air-conditioning, beach bag and Le Labo bath products.
+Private beach, spa, olive grove, kitchen garden, restored chapel, gym, bikes to borrow for free, laundry service, free WiFi.
+In rooms: satellite TV, Marshall Bluetooth speaker, Nespresso machine, minibar, air-conditioning, beach bag and Aesop bath products.

 Our favourite rooms

 Bathed in sunlight and brightly white within, rooms feel open yet cosy; however, you’ll most likely be drawn to your private terrace or garden.
 Flashes of bleached antique stone nod to the Masseria’s heritage, as do the suite names, which tell a tale of busy farm life and past skirmishes with Saracens (the Tower Suite was once a lookout point).
 Less dramatic, but no less lovely, is the Stable Suite, which has its own sitting room, large glass doors and oil-painting views.